muskanTaza/Dash.Readme-docs/reference/Tazapay API/document/upload-document-to-tazapay.md

 metadata:
   robots: index
 ---
 Once you have pre-signed URL, you can use a PUT request to upload your file on this URL.
+The document size should be under 50 MB.

 ### Supported File Types